-We currently have significant deferred tax assets resulting from expenses not currently deductible for tax purposes, revenue recognized for tax purposes but deferred for financial statement purposes and state net operating loss carryforwards in certain state and foreign jurisdictions available to reduce taxable income in future periods.
+We currently have significant deferred tax assets resulting from expenses not currently deductible for tax purposes, revenue recognized for tax purposes but deferred for financial statement purposes, and carryforwards of net operating losses in certain state and foreign jurisdictions and foreign tax credits available to reduce taxable income and tax payments in future periods.
 During fiscal 2004, we recorded a valuation allowance for the total of our deferred tax assets.
 SFAS No. 109 requires a valuation allowance be established when it is "more likely than not" that all or a portion of deferred tax assets will not be realized.
 During the period from 2005 through 2008, we achieved increasing profitability and utilized all of our federal net operating loss carry forwards.
 Each quarter, we analyze each deferred tax asset to determine the amount that is more likely than not to be realized, based upon the weight of available evidence, and adjust the valuation allowance to the amount of deferred taxes that do not meet the criteria for recognition under SFAS No. 109.
-Currently, we only maintain a valuation allowance with respect to certain state and foreign net operating losses that may not be recovered.
+Currently, we only maintain a valuation allowance with respect to certain state deferred tax assets and foreign net operating losses that may not be